 Scioto & Hocking Valley Railroad

-The Scioto & Hocking Valley Railroad (S&HV) was chartered on February 20, 1849, with the goal of constructing a railroad from Portsmouth to Newark in Licking County.
-11 The S&HV was planned to follow along with the east side of the Scioto River from Portsmouth north to Circleville, east to Lancaster, and north to Newark.
-The route was later revised to connect Portsmouth to Jackson, Hamden, McArthur, Logan, Somerset, and Newark because of the development of the Jackson Coalfield in the southeastern part of the state.
+The Scioto & Hocking Valley Railroad (S&HV) was chartered on February 20, 1849, to construct a railroad from Portsmouth to Newark.
+11 23 The S&HV was planned to follow along with the east side of the Scioto River from Portsmouth north to Circleville, east to Lancaster, and north to Newark.
+But although interests in Portsmouth desired the railroad and subscribed $128,000 toward its construction, the country districts did not and managed to defeat the proposal within Scioto County by seven votes while Pike County cast a majority of 280 against it.
+23 The route of the S&HV was then revised to connect Portsmouth to Jackson, Hamden, McArthur, Logan, Somerset, and Newark because of the development of the Jackson Coalfield.
+11

-Construction began on the 44-mile segment between Portsmouth and Jackson in January 1851, 15 with construction commencing on the 91-mile segment from Jackson to Newark in February 1853.
-11 The first 35 miles were opened to Oak Hill on June 2, 1853, with the arrival of The Bloomfield.
+In July 1850, the S&HV was organized, and a contract was let in January 1851 for the building of the first 20 miles of line between Hales Creek and Jackson.
+23 The first ties were laid in Scioto County in July 1852, and by September, the first locomotive appeared in Portsmouth.
+The first 35 miles were opened from Portsmouth to Oak Hill on June 2, 1853, with the arrival of The Bloomfield.
 15 An additional nine miles to Jackson was finished in August at the cost of $796,788.
 11 15 The completion of the initial line was heralded by the organizers of the Jefferson Furnace who had promoted this line over the Detroit, Toledo & Ironton Railroad (DT&I).
-The S&HV then opened between Jackson and the M&C at Hamden Junction, a distance of 12 miles, in December 1855.
+The S&HV opened between Jackson and the M&C at Hamden Junction, a distance of 12 miles, in December 1855.
 11

 The Quakertown No. 2 mine in Petrea in Jackson County was the first coal mine to be serviced by the M&C after the end of the Civil War.
 13 About ¼-mile west of Petrea was a small coal loading dock, where coal was brought to the dock via a mule-powered ½-mile narrow-gauge rail tram to a small slope mine.
 13 This was replaced with a spur built by the M&C in 1866.